hiteshjoshi1/commands/aws_learn/networking/vpc.md

-# VPC
+# VPC - Virtual Private cloud
-Virtual Private cloud
+  - So far we have been using default VPC.
+All subnets in default VPC have internet access.
+Each Ec2 instance has both public and private IP address.

 A VPC allows you to create a virtualized enviornment where you have complete control over
 - Selecting IP address Range